JoaquimXG/DES-Encryption/README.md

 Options:
     -h --help     Show this screen.
     -d            Run with debugging information
-    -i IV         Initialisation vector for encryption
+    -s size       The block size to use for stream cipher modes, OFB and CFB -i IV         Initialisation vector for encryption
     -k key        Encryption key
     -o outFile    Output file